 You Can’t Build A Great Body On A Weak Foundation.

-So just remember, build a solid foundation.
+So remember this, build a solid foundation.
 Learn the proper techniques and progress the weight over time.
 Have the right mindset when you are at the gym and you will reap all the benefits.
 I hope this was helpful!